peterhendrick/steggin/README.md

     The name of a previously stegged file in which to extract out a hidden message.

 -o|--output=
     The name of the file in which to output the stegged file containing the hidden message.
-Or in the case of extracting a file, the name of the file in which to extract the secret hidden file.
+Or in the case of extracting a file, the name of the file in which to extract the hidden, secret file.